 General homework study includes more than just working the assigned problems.
 The following types of activities are suggested:

 - a.
-Review your notes from class. - b.
-Read the appropriate pages of the text. - c.
+Review your notes from class.

+- b.
+Read the appropriate pages of the text.

+- c.
 Work with other classmates practicing problems.
-Feel free to do more than the problems assigned if you feel that you need extra practice. - d.
-Spend time memorizing any formulas or identities that you have been using.
+Feel free to do more than the problems assigned if you feel that you need extra practice.

 Ouizzes